 Mr. Thompson was also the CIO for Orange County, Florida public schools and the Chief Technology Officer for the District of Columbia public schools.
 Before beginning his career in the public sector, Charles worked in the private sector as a systems engineer, systems analyst and consultant with IBM, NYNEX Business Systems, SynOptics and Bay Networks.
 He also spent two years as a senior manager in Seoul, Korea, as an expatriate with Cisco Systems.

-Ms. Buckles’ prior experience includes three years as the port’s Corporate Controller with responsibility for financial accounting and reporting functions, including management and regulatory reporting, accounts receivable, accounts payable, payroll and customer credit monitoring, as well as oversight of annual independent financial audits; five years as Senior Financial Consultant with Opportune LLP, an energy consulting firm; four years as Chief Financial Officer (CFO) of the Electric Reliability Council of Texas (ERCOT) in Austin, Texas, where she oversaw all of ERCOT’s financial operations, including the corporate finance & treasury, credit, accounting, purchasing and financial reporting, and five years as CFO and Treasurer of the Plantation Pipe Line Co.
+Ms. Buckles’ prior experience includes eight years as Port Houston’s Chief Audit Officer with responsibility for the planning and execution of operational, financial and compliance audits of all port audit activity; three years as Port Houston’s Corporate Controller with responsibility for financial accounting and reporting functions, including management and regulatory reporting, accounts receivable, accounts payable, payroll and customer credit monitoring, as well as oversight of annual independent financial audits; five years as Senior Financial Consultant with Opportune LLP, an energy consulting firm; four years as Chief Financial Officer (CFO) of the Electric Reliability Council of Texas (ERCOT) in Austin, Texas; and five years as CFO and Treasurer of the Plantation Pipe Line Co.
 (ExxonMobil / Kinder Morgan joint venture) in Atlanta, Georgia.

-Ms. Buckles, who is a Certified Public Accountant (CPA), has held a number of other senior-level financial positions primarily within energy-related entities and began her career in public accounting with a major firm.
-She holds a Bachelor of Science degree in Accounting with honors from Xavier University of Louisiana and an MBA with emphasis in Accounting from Tulane University, and is a member of several professional organizations including the Institute of Internal Auditors (IIA) and Financial Executives International (FEI).
+Ms. Buckles, is a Certified Public Accountant (CPA), has held a number of other senior-level financial positions primarily within energy-related entities and began her career in public accounting with a major firm.
+She holds a Bachelor of Science degree in Accounting with honors and an MBA with emphasis in Accounting.
+She is a member of several professional organizations including the Institute of Internal Auditors (IIA), National Black MBA Association, Gov’t Financial Officers Association (GFOA) and Financial Executives International (FEI).

 Jessica Shaver, Chief People Officer

-Jessica Shaver was named the Chief People Officer of Port Houston in September 2016.
-Jessica provides leadership in the development and execution of the strategic plan and organizational strategies.
-She is also responsible for aligning people programs with the strategic goals and objectives of the port, specifically in the areas of succession planning, talent management, change management, employee relations, performance management, training and development, compensation and benefits, internal communications, employee engagement, strategic planning and office services.
+Jessica Shaver serves as the Chief People Officer of Port Houston.
+She provides leadership in the development and execution of the strategic plan and organizational strategies.
+She is also responsible for aligning people programs with the strategic goals and objectives of the port, specifically in the areas of talent management, compensation and benefits, employee development and engagement, internal communications, office and building services, and community outreach.

-Ms. Shaver earned a Bachelor of Science degree and a Masters in Business Administration from the University of Florida.
-She currently resides in the Houston Heights with her husband Ben, son William and two golden retrievers.
+Ms. Shaver earned a Bachelor of Science degree and a Master of Business Administration from the University of Florida.
+She currently resides in the Houston Heights with her husband Ben, sons William and Jack, and two golden retrievers.
 She is actively involved in volunteering and fostering rescue dogs.